Every disability uniquely impacts learning, so accommodations are tailored to each individual.

 Need to request your textbooks in an alternative format?
 Just follow these steps:

-- If you are not already registered, make sure to register with our office by completing a Request for Accommodations form and meet with Jeanne or Carrie.
+- Be sure you have completed a Request for Accessibility Accommodations form and meet with Jeanne or Carrie.

 - Notify DAR staff either by email or in person that you would like your textbooks provided in an alternative format.